Last Updated: 5/23/22 | May 23rd, 2022

 - Qantas Frequent Flyer

-The ability to transfer your Capital One points to them makes this card a no-brainer now.
+The ability to transfer your Capital One points makes this card a no-brainer now.

-Sure, the points structure hasn’t changed.
-You’re still only getting two points per dollar spent, which is still only 2% cash back when used as a statement credit, but now that you can transfer the points, those points become a lot more valuable.
+Sure, the earnings structure hasn’t changed.
+You’re still only getting two points per dollar spent, which is still only 2% cash back when used as a statement credit, but now that you can transfer the points, they become a lot more valuable.

-With a current 75,000-point sign-up bonus, a yearly fee of $95 (waived for the first year), 2x points on all spending, and these new transfer partners, the card is a super good deal right now.
+With a current 75,000-point welcome offer, a yearly fee of $95, 2x points on all spending, and these new transfer partners, the card is a super good deal right now.

-This is one instance when we can say something bad became something great.
+This is one instance when I can say something bad became something great.

 Capital One’s Venture Card doesn’t suck.